I’m straight but I’ve fallen for a girl

 Above all, this is all very new, so don't go worrying about other people just yet - parents, mates and whatnot.
 Your priority right now is making sure that you feel positive about what you're doing.
 Try to avoid navel-gazing, self-analysis and hours of potentially unsettling discussion with anyone and everyone who will undoubtedly have their two-penno'th to contribute.

 As for the lucky girl, be honest with her from the off about what you can and cannot do, the rhythm and speed that you're capable of.
-Lesbians have a natural tendency to go from 0 to 100KMph in no time at all, relationship-wise, so gently ensure that she's on your wavelength.
+Lesbians and bi women have a natural tendency to go from 0 to 100KMph in no time at all, relationship-wise, so gently ensure that she's on your wavelength.

 On a practical level, it may feel bizarre at first to hold a girl's hand in the street or kiss in public.
-Be canny and give yourself all the cards; go out together in the gay areas where you may feel more at ease, check out other gay couples.
+Be canny and give yourself all the cards; go out together in the gay areas where you may feel more at ease, check out other same-sex couples.
 You'll see that we're really not so different, we just have better hair.